KatoIsa/Blog-Illustrator/ReadMe.md

 # (ILLUSTRATOR BLOG)

-### this blog website is a child of the main lad-blogger website.
+### This blog website is a child of the main lad-blogger website.

 </center>